rachwo/Flow-pipeline/README.md

 # Pipeline for flow cytometry analysis

-This is a pipeline for merging, normalizing, transforming and visualizing flow cytometry data in R. This pipeline allows you to merge and normalize flow cytometry data collected across different acquisition timepoints (currently up to 3 different timepoints, though I am working on expanding this!).
+This is a pipeline for merging, normalizing, transforming and visualizing flow cytometry data in R. This pipeline allows you to merge and normalize flow cytometry data collected across different acquisition timepoints.

 The input is csv files which are exported in **scale value** from FlowJo software.
 The output is normalized and transformed matrices for each flow cytometry channel, as well as UMAP plots.